jerryhgladinet/docs/admin/source/chapter04.rst

 .. figure:: _static/2021newimage088.png
 .. figure:: _static/2021newimage089.png
+    :align: center

+ **Client Access Policies**

+ Define customized access policies to restrict and allow access based on the device location.
+For example, a company can enable access from the internet to only Windows clients and web clients.
+IT can configure allow or deny client access policies from the following locations:

+- Access from the internet
+- Access from local network
+- Access from Anywhere
+- Access from customer-defined networks
+- Deny access from customer defined networks

+The above allow and deny client access policies can be configured for the following clients:

+-Web client
+-Web management
+-Windows client
+-Mac client
+-Mobile client

 .. figure:: _static/2021newimage090.png
 .. figure:: _static/2021newimage091.png
 .. figure:: _static/2021newimage092.png
     :align: center

+ **Share Access Policy**

     ACCESS POLICY SETTINGS

+IT can also prevent data loss and data leakage of important company confidential shares by configuring ‘Share Access Policies’ for external users who are not company employees.
+Again, IT can configure allow or deny shares access policies from the following locations:

+-Access from the internet
+-Access from local network
+-Access from Anywhere
+-Access from customer-defined networks
+-Deny access from customer defined networks

+The above allow and deny share access policies can be configured with the following conditions:

+-Visible
+-Permissions to list files
+-Permissions to read files
+-Permissions to create or update files and folders -Permissions to delete files and folders
+-Secure data room

 **Folder Permissions**